official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 414

-The Report of the Iraq Inquiry163.
-The Assessment stated that Saddam Hussein recognised the “greatest risk” was:
+163. The Assessment stated that Saddam Hussein recognised the “greatest risk” was:

 “… that the Iraqi WMD programme and non-compliance with UNSCRs may be used to justify a US attack to overthrow him.
 He would probably see a force on the scale